Dry skin? Fixed

 With all of these wonderful benefits, it makes sense to harness the potent power of the CO₂ extracted oil neat in our cold-pressed Rosehip oil.

-It can also be found in BIO Lipid Complex, the perfect formula for helping to restore an impaired barrier.
-Nectar Treatment Balm has been created to help with healing on a deeper level; delivering delicate, traumatised skin from irritation and inflammation is also rich in rosehip seed oil.
+It can also be found in BIO Lipid Complex, the perfect formula for restoring an impaired barrier.
+Nectar Treatment Balm has been created to heal on a deeper level; delivering delicate, traumatised skin from irritation and inflammation is also rich in rosehip seed oil.